A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Method

-Position-wise condition bias aims to determine how much condition information should be utilized to bias word generation probability at a position.
-The core component to calculate the bias is the \textbf{Attention Routing} Mechanism.
-It is essentially a non-parametric gating method, which is based on attention to weigh the inputs.
-In contrast, other gate mechanisms usually employ parametric linear layers to calculate weights.
-We expect the attention routing is more training-efficient, which is particularly important when data is insufficient.
-We will confirm its effectiveness compared to other gating methods.
+In this subsection, we introduce position-wise condition bias that aims to determine how much condition information should be utilized to bias word generation probability at a position.
+The core component to calculate the bias is a \textbf{non-parametric attention-based gating mechanism} as shown in Figure \ref{Fig:input} (Right).
+Other gate mechanisms usually employ parametric linear layers to calculate weights.
+We assume a self-attention based method (non-parametric) could be more training-efficient, which is important since labeled data are usually limited.
+We will empirically confirm its effectiveness compared to other gating methods.

-Specifically, given a training sample $(x, c, y)$, the condition label $c$ is encoded using two sets of parameters: one parametric vector works as the key $\mathbf{k}^c \in \mathbb{R}^{d_h}$ and another one works as the value $\mathbf{v}^c \in \mathbb{R}^{d_h}$.
-Additionally, there is a special condition label $g$ with a parametric vector $\mathbf{k}^{g}$ as its key and a zero vector $\mathbf{v}^{g}$ as its value.
-The former corresponds to the route of conditioned generation, while the latter to the general dialogue route that generates words only based on dialogue history.
-At each position, the model determines an attention weight to each route.
-More attention to the $c$ route means that the position is more tuned to the condition.
+Specifically, given a training sample (x, c, y) or (c, text), the condition label $c$ is encoded using two sets of parameters: one parametric vector works as the key $\mathbf{k}^c \in \mathbb{R}^{d_h}$ and another one works as the value $\mathbf{v}^c \in \mathbb{R}^{d_h}$.
+Additionally, there is a general condition label $g$ with a parametric vector $\mathbf{k}^{g}$ as its key and a zero vector $\mathbf{v}^{g}$ as its value.
+The former corresponds to conditioned generation, while the latter to the general dialogue that generates words only based on dialogue history.
+At each position, the model determines an attention weight to each choice.
+More attention to $c$ means that the position is more tuned to the condition.
+More specifically, for each condition-aware transformer block as shown in Figure \ref{Fig:input}(Right), given $\mathbf{C}^i= [\mathbf{c}_1^i, ..., \mathbf{c}_{n}^i]$ as queries, the condition biases $\mathbf{B}^i = [\mathbf{b}_1^i, ..., \mathbf{b}_{n}^i]$ are calculated by: